Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: What do hexadecimal floating constants look like, and what are they good for? [p.
-134]
+Q: What do hexadecimal floating constants look like, and what are they good for?

 </div>
 <!-- END: div -->